Leverege/deprecated-microchip-avr-iot/README.md

 # AVR-IoT Quick Start

 This repository contains the tutorials and files needed to connect your AVR-IoT device to your own Google Project and deploy a site to Firebase.
 Once you've completed the tutorial, you'll be all set to view your live data.
+(COMING SOON.
+Live data will be available pending release of Microchip MPExpress.
+Currently we support only creating and deploying an IoT Core registry, Cloud Functions, and the UI.)

 Before getting started, you'll need to **create a GCP project and enable billing**, and **create a Firebase project and link it to your GCP project**.